anyaevostinar/anyaevostinar.github.io/classes/201-w24/quiz1-objectives.md

 1. Defining variables with appropriate type in Java
 2. Writing loops (definite and indefinite) in Java
 3. Writing conditional statements in Java
-4. Defining functions in Java
+4. Defining methods in Java
 5. Instantiating and using objects in Java

 ## Suggestions